 Consider frailty among elderly patients with respiratory disease, especially those with multiple chronic physical and mental health problems and those with poor compliance with respiratory medication.
 When frailty is suspected it should be evaluated as it will impact on all subsequent clinical decision making and the involvement of or referral to other medical specialties.
-This may require an extended consultation and should ideally include the patients usual carer.
-The NICE Guideline NG65 (Multimorbidity: clinical assessment and management)5 recommends the following for the assessment of frailty in the community setting:
+This may require an extended consultation and should ideally include the patient's usual carer.
+The NICE Guideline NG56 (Multimorbidity: clinical assessment and management)5 recommends the following for the assessment of frailty in the community setting:

-• An informal assessment of gait speed (for example, time taken to answer the door, time taken to walk from the waiting

-- A formal assessment of gait speed, with more than 5 seconds to walk 4 metres indicating frailty - The PRISMA-7 questionnaire, with scores of 3 and above indicating frailty.
+- An informal assessment of gait speed (for example, time taken to answer the door, time taken to walk from the waiting room) - Self-reported health status (this is, 'how would you rate your health status on a scale from 0 to 100?', with scores of 6 or less indicating frailty - A formal assessment of gait speed, with more than 5 seconds to walk 4 metres indicating frailty - The PRISMA-7 questionnaire, with scores of 3 and above indicating frailty.

 Frailty in the elderly is often accompanied by loneliness, social isolation, depression and poverty.
 Social security benefits for which the patient is eligible may not have been claimed.
 Enlist the support of family members, social services and local charities such as Age Concern in seeking to address these problems.
 Consider social prescribing and referral to a local link worker.